 - Add roasted tomatoes, Mozzarella cheese and avocado to a salad bowl.

-- Drizzle over with olive oil, toss gently.
+- Drizzle over with olive oil and squeeze lemon juice on top, toss gently.
 Add basil leaves.

 - Transfer to a shallow serving bowl.
 Sprinkle with salt and pepper, then serve immediately.

 - Due to the simplicity of this salad, top-rate ingredients like extra virgin olive oil and ripe roma tomatoes are a must.